oss-slu/rerum-playground/CONTRIBUTING.md

 ---

+## Architecture

+In the web/js folder path containing JavaScript files, new folder names are categorized by functionality.
+JavaScript code should be focused on the folder name.

+Currently, the folders inside the web/js folder are:

+- components
+- features
+- services
+- utils

+**Examples**

+- In components, JavaScript code should focus on DOM functionality.
+- In features, JavaScript code should focus on functionality of features in RERUM Playground.
+- In services, JavaScript code should have fetch-related functions.
+- In utils, JavaScript code should have utility-related functions.

+**Additional Guidelines**

+Ensure functions or modules follow the single-responsibility principle.
+Each function or module should have one main purpose.

+There shouldn't be any inline JavaScript code since they are reserved for .html files.

+---

 ## Code of Conduct

 All contributors are expected to follow the [Code of Conduct](https://github.com/oss-slu/rerum-playground/blob/main/Code_Of_Conduct.md) in all interactions related to this project.
 Please be respectful and considerate.